-Would like to learn how to draw realistic drawings that look like they are popping off your drawing surface?
+Would you like to learn how to draw realistic drawings that look like they pop off your drawing surface?

 You can if you learn how to shade drawings.